-Many student groups would take time relax after winning the Lewis Quality of Excellence Award from the Broad College of Business, but not the Spartan Global Development Fund (SGDF).
+Many student groups would take time to relax after winning the Lewis Quality of Excellence Award from the Broad College of Business, but not the Spartan Global Development Fund (SGDF).
 Instead, these students are hard at work preparing for a trip to Guatemala, where they can see their impact firsthand.

 “We want to learn about the lives, businesses, and the economic environments of the people and places we loan to, and how our loans have allowed them to pursue their dreams,” said Scott Lyman (BA Finance and Social Relations & Policy ’18), SGDF president.